subnetspider/subnetspider.github.io/_posts/2024-11-29-using-ipv6-with-sophos-xg-firewall.md

 Sophos XG Firewall uses strongSwan under the hood, but with some "tweaks" made by Sophos.
 This can sometimes cause interesting behaviour when using IPSec with different vendors.

-> [!Info] You can only use IPSec if your WAN interface has a static IPv6 address assigned to it.
+> ℹ️ You can only use IPSec if your WAN interface has a static IPv6 address assigned to it.

 ---